turbo-src/chrome-extension/cypress/readme.md

 You have successfully set up Cypress testing for your project.
 Your environment is now ready for executing test cases.

+# How to run the tests
-Run seedData.cy.js to seed a user and repo.
-Then run DOM.cy.js to check that the VoteStatusButtons render in the DOM.
-Run ext.cy.js to check the DOM of the web extension.
-Further tests are coming.
+1. Ensure your turbosrc-engine and namespace services are cleared.
+Then run seedData.cy.js to seed a user and repo.

+2. Run DOM.cy.js to check that the VoteStatusButtons render in the DOM.

+3. If you need to rerun the tests, click the refresh button in the test browser window, not the run all tests button.

 # Troubleshooting: